NoelleDeAngelo/Github-Repo-Fetcher/README.md

 # Github Repo Fetcher

-Github Repo Fetcher is a site that allows users to find and view repositories of Github orginizations.
+Github Repo Fetcher is a site that allows users to find and view repositories of Github organizations.
 Clicking on a repository will bring up the most recent 25 commits for that repository.

 ### Visit the site